What Do You Do When Your Business Partner Wants to Break Up?

 It is wise to publish a notice of the partnership's dissolution to avoid personal liability for partnership debts after the partnership dissolves.
 The partnership can send notices to clients and creditors, but a public notice published in the newspaper can help ensure that any creditor or client overlooked receives notice of the dissolution.

-Depending on the type of partnership, the partners may have to notify clients they have the legal right to obtain copies of their files before the business ends.
+Depending on the type of business partnerships and of partnership, the partners may have to notify clients they have the legal right to obtain copies of their files before the business ends.
 There could also be time requirements for these notices that give clients a certain number of days to request copies.

 Consider Mediation Or Arbitration

-If you and your partners cannot agree upon the details of the partnership dissolution or a partner’s exit from the partnership, mediation could be productive.
+If you and your partners cannot agree upon the details of the partnership dissolution or a partner's exit from the partnership, mediation with a neutral third party could be productive.
 Having an impartial third party to facilitate the discussions can help partners work through their issues.
 If partners cannot mutually agree, arbitration could be effective, while being less costly and time-consuming compared to litigation.

 Try To Compromise

 Make a list of all the items and issues to resolve before a partner exits the partnership or the partnership ends.
 Prioritize the items from most important to least important.
-Having this list helps you decide which points you will compromise.
-By compromising on terms not very important to you, you build goodwill for the items that are most important.
+Having this list helps you decide which points to compromise on.
+By compromising on terms not very important to you, you build goodwill for the most important items.

 Breaking Up is Hard to Do — Even for Business Partners